 Create a plan to update all your knowledge base pages, either as a sprint or simply as part of a weekly routine.
 Methodically go through each page and note what needs to be added or deleted.
 Then make those changes.

-Take the time to update old knowledge base pages.
-It makes the customer experience better and takes extra pressure off your customer support team, giving your team more time and energy to focus on customer’s complex issues and concerns instead of trivial ones.
+Updating your knowledge base may seem trivial upon first glance, but as you see, it can have a big impact on customer retention.
+It not only makes the customer experience better and increases user adoption, but it takes extra pressure off your customer support team, giving your team more time and energy to focus on customer’s complex issues and concerns instead of trivial ones.

-No one knows for sure how this pandemic will change our lives in the next few months.
+No one knows for sure how this pandemic will change our lives.